joker295/VPC-with--Terraform-Github-Action/README.md

 Infrastructure as Code Best Practices: Follow best practices for infrastructure as code, including versioning, code review, and documentation.

-This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build upon.
+This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build.